HowieWork/howiework/README.md

 ## Welcome!

 Hi, my name is Howie.
-I'm a web designer/developer based in US with a background in architecture.
+I'm a web designer/developer based the in US with a background in architecture.

 I am always willing to embrace new technology.
-At school, I took 'programming' courses like [Data Visualization](https://www.howiework.com/documents/data_visualization.html) and [Grasshopper](https://www.howiework.com/posts/inclusive-center).
-My professional experience in tech started at WeWork.
+At school, I took programming courses like [Data Visualization](https://www.howiework.com/documents/data_visualization.html) and [Grasshopper](https://www.howiework.com/posts/inclusive-center).
+My professional experience started at WeWork.
 I was fascinated by how a data-driven approach is implemented in design.
 It’s also fun to work with tech-background colleagues.
 Later at SOM, I worked on [an interior project involving VR](https://www.howiework.com/posts/anti-office).
 The team added a VR interaction session to the final presentation for the client.
 It was a big success.
 These two experiences really open my mind and reveal more opportunity and potential in the tech industry.
 In my spare time, I [self-taught programming](https://www.howiework.com/posts/thoughts-about-self-teaching-web-development) and gradually realize my true passion for web development.

 [My diverse background prepares me with both design and development skills](https://www.howiework.com/posts/what-ive-learned-about-architecture-and-web-development): a keen eye for design; professional experience using a wide range of digital design tools; design thinking, proven problem solving, research and analytical skills.

-Seeking a web developer role or relevant to grow my career as a professional web developer.
-Currently, I am working on [Repeat App](https://twitter.com/howiework/status/1496848333289271300) - a full-stack project aims to improve language skills and solidifying [Data structure and Algorithm](https://github.com/HowieWork/data-structure-and-algorithms).
+In my spare time, I am working on [Repeat App](https://twitter.com/howiework/status/1496848333289271300) - a full-stack project aims to improve language skills and building his own [React Guide](https://howiework.github.io/react-guide/) while solidifying [Data structure and Algorithm](https://github.com/HowieWork/data-structure-and-algorithms).
+Post videos about [how I solve React problems live](https://t.co/zp4piEZITt) occasionally.

+Currently, I'm focused on building human-centered products for Sunwater Capital.

 **Watch a video**:
 I also made [a self-introduction video](https://youtu.be/HY-1dhShcHk).